lucia2007/towers-of-hanoi/README.md

 ### Color Scheme

-As regards color scheme, I mostly went along with the original setting, but I did install [Colorama](https://pypi.org/project/colorama/) in order to be able to use red color of font for warnings and yellow color for the winning display.
+As regards the color scheme, I mostly went along with the original setting, but I did install [Colorama](https://pypi.org/project/colorama/) in order to be able to use red color of font for warnings and yellow color for the winning display.

 [Back to top](#contents)